 We offer flat rate combined shipping on all orders, no limit on the amount or type of seed packets.

-Place this container inside, near a window that gets sun at least 8 hours per day, or you can place them under an artificial light source.
-Don't add more water unless the clear plastic no longer fogs up.
-Crepe Myrtle seeds can be very slow to germinate and can take up to 30 days.
+Place this container inside (near a window that gets sun at least 8 hours per day) or you can place them under an artificial light source, but in in a window sill don't let your potting material get too warm.
+Don't add more water unless the clear plastic no longer fogs up, but do not let your soil dry out.
+Crepe Myrtle seeds can be very slow to germinate and can take up to 30 days before sprouting.
+Light, slight moisture, and warmth are the keys to successful germination.

 We usually put seed grown tree and shrubs into our garden in the fall after they have been in pots for at least 6 months.